 How do you know if you have developed an unhealthy habit or if you are actually suffering from addiction?
-Determining the difference between the two can be difficult since both grow out of consistently repeated behaviors.
-Given the difference in scope and treatment, it is important to distinguish between a troublesome habit and the manifestation of an addiction.
+Determining the difference between the two can be difficult, since both grow out of repeated behaviors.
+Given the difference in scope and treatment, though, it is important to distinguish between a troublesome habit and addiction.

-Are you repeatedly putting yourself in risky situations?
+- Do you repeatedly put yourself in risky situations?

 If you answered yes to any of these questions, you likely suffer from addiction.